What is AMP (Accelerated Mobile Pages)?

 The AMP is an open source framework developed by Google in collaboration with Twitter.
 The Accelerated Mobile Pages ensures better and faster renderings of websites on the mobile web.
 At its core, the framework allows you to load less load-heavy results for mobile by simplifying the HTML and adhering to optimized CSS rules.

-In addition, AMP was originally developed in response to Facebook's "Instant Articles".
-Over the years, however, it has evolved into a powerful platform for delivering content directly from search results at near-unbeatable speeds.
-A few months ago, Google drew a line in the sand with the announcement that it was developing for adding AMP technology framework to the web standard.
+Furthermore, AMP was originally developed in response to Facebook's "Instant Articles".
+Over the years, however, it has evolved into a powerful platform for delivering content directly from search results with almost unbeatable speed.
+A few months ago, Google drew a line in the sand with the announcement that it was moving towards adding AMP technology framework to the web standard.

 How does AMP work?